RandomSoup/sack/readme.md

 # Not (inverts a boolean value)
 !
 ```
-By extension `<=` and `>=` are also valid since they are a combination of the geater than and less than operators with the equal operator.
+By extension `<=` and `>=` are also valid since they are a combination of the greater than and less than operators with the equal operator.
 Operators which check for a condition return a boolean value `true` or `false`.

 ### Comments